adambialy/bind9_dlz/README.md

 # bind9 with dlz (dynamically loadable zones) in Debian10

 This document is description ow to set up auth/cache dns server on debian10, bind 9.11.x with dlz and Mysql backend plus snort and fail2ban.
-Zone transfer is achieved by standard MySQL replication.
+Zone transfer is achieved by standard MySQL GTID replication .

 Theoretical situation for this example as follow:

 Company dev.null has got domain dev.null registered and two subdomains *sys.dev.null* in 192.168.11.0/24 - for internal communication and *mysql.dev.null* specifically separated network for mysql communication in 192.168.12.0/24.

-The two subdomains can not be queried from outside of company as contains information about internal infrastructure.
+The two subdomains can not be queried from outside of company as contains information about internal infrastructure, therefore bind "views" has been configured internal/external.
+Also server can act as caching dns but only for specific/trusted ip addresses.

+As an addition basic ips/ids has been setup based on snort and fail2ban.

-*In this example dnssec is not used.*
+*In this example dnssec is not used or compiled.*

 # OS prep